PlasticRanger

 Polycarbonate 30

-Trivex lenses have a higher Abbe value than polycarbonate because it is made up of a urethane-based monomer, which refracts less light.
-When lenses are made from materials with a lower Abbe value, a certain deviation depending is expected.
+Trivex lenses have a higher Abbe value than polycarbonate because they comprise a urethane-based monomer, which refracts less light.
+A certain deviation is expected when lenses are made from materials with a lower Abbe value.
 The wearer may notice fuzzy rainbow halos around lights.
-Trivex lenses will undoubtedly offer better clarity and visual experience than polycarbonate lenses, thanks to their high ABBE value.
+Thanks to their high ABBE value, Trivex lenses will undoubtedly offer better clarity and visual experience than polycarbonate lenses.

 Engaging Read – How to Cut Polycarbonate | A Complete Analysis